intel-secl/authservice/doc/LLD.md

 The `Auth Service` has following core functionalities:

+## Requirements
+### UserName and Password requirements

+Passwords has the following constraints
+ - cannot be empty - ie must at least have one character
+ - maximum length of 255 characters

+UserName has the following requirements
+ - Format: username[@host_name[domain]]
+ - [@host_name[domain]] is optional
+ - username shall be minimum of 2 and maximum of 255 characters
+ - username allowed characters are alphanumeric, `.`, `-`, `_` - but cannot start with `-`.
+ - Domain name must meet requirements of a `host name` or `fully qualified internet host name`
+ - Examples
+   -  admin, admin_wls, admin@wls, admin@wls.intel.com, wls-admin@intel.com

 ## User Stories
 ### Create, Read, Update, Delete Roles
-As an role administratrator, I want to be able to manage roles so that I can create, query and delete roles.
+As a role administratrator, I want to be able to manage roles so that I can create, query and delete roles.

 ####Acceptance Criteria
 Roles Required for Operation